splunk/observability-workshop/content/en/s4r/4-online-boutique/_index.md

 Did you notice anything about the checkout process?
 Did it seem to take a while to complete, but it did ultimately complete?
 Or did you plain give up?
 {{% /notice %}}

+If you order successfully completes, please copy the **Order Confirmation ID** and save it locally somewhere as we will need it later.

 This is what a poor user experience can feel like and since this is a potential customer satisfaction issue we had better jump on this and troubleshoot.

 Let’s go take a look at what the data looks like in **Splunk RUM**.